-- 10 points for following the correct path on a tile at an intersection or a dead end. - 20[3] points for navigating through a seesaw tile. - 20 [4] points for overcoming each obstacle (bricks, blocks, weights, and other large, heavy items).
-A robot is expected to navigate various obstacles. - 10 points for reacquiring the line after a tile with one or more gaps [5]. - 10 points for successfully navigating through a ramp (i.e., up or down successfully). \ 10 [6] points for negotiating a tile with one or more speed bumps [7].
+- 10 points for following the correct path on a tile at an intersection or a dead end. - 20 points for navigating through a seesaw tile. - 20 points for overcoming each obstacle (bricks, blocks, weights, and other large, heavy items).
+A robot is expected to navigate various obstacles. - 10 points for reacquiring the line after a tile with one or more gaps. - 10 points for for each successfully navigated ramp tile^[1]. - 10 points for negotiating a tile with one or more speed bumps.